DaveSkender/Stock.Indicators.Api/docs/README.md

 # Documentation website

-Visit [api-docs.stockindicators.dev](https://api-docs.stockindicators.dev) to read our documentation.
+Visit [api-docs.stockindicators.dev](https://api-docs.stockindicators.dev) to read our API documentation.

-It is developed with Jekyll for GitHub Pages and is not intended to be read from the code repo.
+It is not intended to be read from this code repository.